adrianrodriguez-io/power-bi-crypto-trading-data-analysis/README.md

 Hi,

 This is a project in wich you will find a Power BI visualization based on crypto data.
-FOr checking it out the live Power BI visualization click <a target='_blank' href='https://adrianrodriguez-io.github.io/power-bi-crypto-data-analysis/'>here</a> .
+For checking it out the live Power BI visualization click <a target='_blank' href='https://adrianrodriguez-io.github.io/power-bi-crypto-data-analysis/'>here</a> .

 ## Challengue
 (pending to fill this)